-ENOG (Eurasia Network Operators’ Group) is the forum where technology experts from the Russian Federation, Commonwealth of Independent States and Eastern Europe gather to discuss core operational issues and share knowledge and expertise in evolving the Internet in the region.
+ENOG (Eurasia Network Operators Group) is the forum where technology experts from the Russian Federation, Commonwealth of Independent States and Eastern Europe gather to discuss core operational issues and share ideas in evolving the Internet in the region.

-Major discussions at ENOG traditionally revolve around network interactions and operator collaboration in the region.
-Topics cover the challenges, tools, experiences and best practices in areas such as IPv6, DNS, peering, routing, domain space and more.
+Discussions at ENOG traditionally revolve around network interactions and operator collaboration in the region.
+Topics cover the challenges, tools, experiences and best practices in areas such as IPv6, DNS, peering, routing, security and more.

 To encourage participation, ENOG Meetings are held in different locations.
 The ENOG Programme Committee welcomes proposals from all potential host countries.
 If you are interested in hosting an ENOG Meeting, please contact enog [at] ripe [dot] net.

 The RIPE NCC has been organising regional meetings in Russia in cooperation with local hosts since 2004.
 The idea of establishing an ENOG Meeting was introduced in 2010.
 ENOG Meetings were initially supported by the Coordination Center for TLD RU/РФ (ccTLD RU), the Technical Center of Internet (TCI), MSK-IX and the RIPE NCC.

 Today, ENOG Meetings are supported by a range of organisations that host and provide practical support to individual meetings.